-Dubai entrepreneur Mohammed Alabbar will take a 4 percent stake in online fashion retailer Yoox Net-A-Porter in a move expected to push the Italian group's growth in the high-potential Middle Eastern market.
-Yoox Net-A-Porter (“YNAP”), which was created last year from the merger of Italy's Yoox with upmarket rival Net-a-Porter, has confirmed that Alabbar would buy into a 100 million euro ($113 million) reserved capital increase through his Alabbar Enterprises company.
+Mohammed Alabbar is set to take a 4 percent stake in online fashion retailer Yoox Net-A-Porter in "a move expected to push the Italian group's growth in the high-potential Middle Eastern market," per Reuters.
+Yoox Net-A-Porter (“YNAP”), which was created last year from the merger of Italy's Yoox with rival Net-a-Porter, confirmed that the Dubai entrepreneur - by way of his Alabbar Enterprises company - is paying 100 million euro ($113 million) in exchange for the stake.

-"Mr. Alabbar's track record in delivering exclusive luxury and retail experiences across the Middle East will provide us with invaluable insights in the fast-growing regional luxury fashion market," YNAP Chief Executive Federico Marchetti said.
+"Mr. Alabbar's track record in delivering exclusive luxury and retail experiences across the Middle East - accounts for a 5 percent share in global luxury consumption and is seeing growing internet sales due to increasing public investments in e-services and telecoms infrastructure - will provide us with invaluable insights in the fast-growing regional luxury fashion market," YNAP Chief Executive Federico Marchetti said.

 "The luxury market worldwide is looking reasonably well, the Middle East is looking good overall - the demographics are healthy and I'm optimistic on the Middle East," Alabbar said.